nhsd-exeter/dos-integration/README.md

 ### Remove deployment with commit tag

-You can remove a task deployment using a single command to create a tag which then runs an AWS codebuild stage that will undeploy that environment
+You can remove a task deployment using a single command to create a tag which then runs an AWS CodeBuild project that will undeploy that environment

     make tag-commit-to-destroy-environment ENVIRONMENT=[environment to destroy] COMMIT=[short commit hash] e.g. make tag-commit-to-destroy-environment ENVIRONMENT=di-363 COMMIT=2bc43dd // This destroys the di-363 task environment

 ### Remove deployment on Pull Request merge

-When a pull request is merged it will run an AWS Codebuild project that will destroy the environment if it exists.
+When a pull request is merged it will run an AWS CodeBuild project that will destroy the environment if it exists.
-The codebuild stage can be found within the development-pipeline terraform stack.
+The AWS CodeBuild project can be found within the development-pipeline terraform stack.

-### Switch Performance Testing Environment

-These make targets are to switch an environment between the DoS API Gateway they use.
-This means that the make targets only work on an existing environment.
-This doesn't deploy a new fresh environment.

-#### Switch Performance Environment to use DoS Mock

-This is to switch the DoS API Gateway to use the DoS Mock API Gateway.
-This is useful for performance testing without changing the DoS DB which means that the tests are more repeatable.

-  make deploy-perf-environment-mock-api ENVIRONMENT=perf # Deploys the Event Sender to point to DoS Mock API Gateway

-NOTE: `PROFILE` variable doesn't need to be set as it is set by the make target. `ENVIRONMENT` variable sets which environment to switch.

-#### Switch Performance Environment to use DoS Performance API Gateway

-This is to switch the DoS API Gateway to use the DoS Performance API Gateway.
-This is useful for performance testing with changing the DoS DB which means that the tests are more live like.

-  make deploy-perf-environment-real-api ENVIRONMENT=perf # Deploys the Event Sender to point to DoS Performance API Gateway

-NOTE: `PROFILE` variable doesn't need to be set as it is set by the make target. `ENVIRONMENT` variable sets which environment to switch.

 ### Secrets